LuxioPy/Chem-Credit/README.md

 # Moles Calculator and Compound Mole Calculator

-These Streamlit applications are designed to calculate the number of moles of an element or compound given certain parameters.
+Calculate the Moles in any element or compound you wish, a little project for chemistry 😆

 ## Moles Calculator